stratoit/internship_2019/disparity_map/README.md

 This method was developed on a old algorithm called DES-Net *(Implementation for both included in the folder)*.
 It uses refinment and upconvolution with skip connections to bring high level data from old layers and refine the output.
 The best part of this alogorithm is it does everything from feature detection to dispairity estimation in a single network rather than using different networks for each of them.
 But this networks need really high training time and so we were not able to test it on any dataset.

-The folder contains network for a stereo camera pair having input isze of *1280x720* and a complete code to train the data on KITTI Dataset for testing.
+The [iResNet](/iResNet) folder contains network for a stereo camera pair having input isze of *1280x720* and a complete code ito train the data on KITTI Dataset for testing.

 #### Result